Interest Group Members

-Ph.D. candidate at Case Western Reserve University studying global business, labor, and environmental networks of the modern age.
+Ph.D. candidate at Case Western Reserve University studying global business, labor, and environmental networks during the nineteenth and twentieth centuries.

 Completed her Ph.D. at the University of Bradford in 2013.
 A former textile designer, she explores in her thesis the nineteenth-century foreign direct investment of a British textile manufacturing firm near Warsaw.

 Ph.D. student in the History Department at the University of Georgia.
 She is interested in business history, financial history, and the history of global capitalism.
 Her master's thesis is on Illinois free banking, a paper presented at the BHC in 2010.

 Research and teaching assistant in the Department of History at the University of Zurich.
 He is also a Ph.D.

 Andrew Edwards is a Ph.D. candidate at Princeton University, studying the political economy of revolution in colonial America and the antebellum United States, focusing on sovereignty, property, and exchange.

 Rémi Gilardin is a graduate student at the European University Institute (Florence) in economic and business history.
 He also teaches economic history to undergraduates at the LSE.

 Judge Glock received both his B.A. and M.A. in American History from the College of William and Mary, where he completed a thesis on the real estate market and the electric streetcar in Richmond, Virginia.

 Thomas Hajduk is a research assistant in the Institute of Business Ethics at the University of St.Gallen (Switzerland) and is completing his doctoral thesis on "multinational enterprises and international codes of conduct in the 1970s" at the European University Viadrina Frankfurt Oder (Germany).